ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### Data Volume Network Path Model Parameters {#data-volume-network-path-model-parameters}

-The data volume model parameters together estimate both the volume of in-flight data required to reach the full bandwidth available to the flow (BBR.max_inflight), and the maximum volume of data that is consistent with the queue pressure objective (cwnd).
+The data volume model parameters together estimate both the inflight required to reach the full bandwidth available to the flow (BBR.max_inflight), and the maximum inflight that is consistent with the queue pressure objective (cwnd).

 BBR.min_rtt: The windowed minimum round-trip time sample measured over the